IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 {:preview: .preview}
 {:term: .term}

-# Logging in to the device user interface
+# Logging in to the device
 {: #access-ui}

 After you configure the {{site.data.keyword.mdms_full}} device for Ethernet connectivity, you're ready to access the device user interface so you can interact with the device and begin the data migration process.